AGE: – Extremely Rare 10th – 11th Century – possibly earlier

 Extremely Rare Burmese Bronze Pyu Buddha Statue seated with both hands in teaching gesture “virtakamudra”, right leg crossed over the left, soles are turned upwards showing an incised curved pattern on the soles of the feet.

 There were four dominant ethnic groups recorded in the early history of Burma – the Mon, Pyu, Burman and the Shan.
 The earliest most highly developed urban settlement of the Pyu was in Beikthano situated near Prome.
 The importance of Beikthano gradually faded towards the 6th century A.D., when Sri ksetra became the centre of Pyu civilization.

-The Pyu like the Burman were of Tibeto Burman origin with their own distinct language and culture and the Pyu script was used until the 14th century.
+The Pyu, like the Burman were of Tibeto Burman origin with their own distinct language and culture.
+The Pyu script was based on the Brahmi based scripts of both South and North India and was used in Burma up until the 14th century.

 In 832 A.D. the Nanzhao invaded and pillaged Halingyi which had previously taken Prome, at that time the chief Pyu Kingdom, then again in 835 A.D., the Nanzhao then invaded Upper Burma.